kedacore/keda-docs/content/docs/2.13/concepts/authentication.md

 ## Authentication parameters

 Authentication parameters can be pulled in from many sources.
 All of these values are merged together to make the authentication data for the scaler.
+You can find the all the available authentications [here](./../authentication-providers/).

 ### Environment variable(s)